RCN-ECS/CnGV/notebook/20201116_MA_Fixes&Finesses.md

 And the false negatives, and the true negatives...
 I created these heatmaps to better delineate which designs are driving different error types to hone in our sampling a bit better.

+Top number is the percent (higher percent = condition found more frequently in that group), bottom number is total sample size.

 #### Raw data - Full Reciprocal Transplant
 | --- | Covariance | GxE |
 |---|---|---|